SmallSatGasTeam/OpenSPA/readme.md

     * For Windows - Here is a good resource
       * https://blog.jetbrains.com/rscpp/unit-testing-google-test/

+OpenSPA uses CMake for build system.
+To run tests you must first have both Cmake and Google Test installed.

+  * To run test suite:
+    * Ensure Cmake is installed
-  * run Google Test
+    * Ensure Google Test is installed
-    * TODO document how to run specs
+    * Generate a makefile with Cmake `cmake .`
+    * Build tests with makefile `make runTests`
+    * Run test executable `./runTests`

 ## Developer Notes
 #####  Abstraction Layer